AdamPillis/GolfMania/README.md

 **10. Update product page**

-Accessible within each product and feature is only available to the admin.
+Accessible within each product and feature is only available to the **admin**.

 ![Update product page sketch](static/images/update-product-page-sketch.jpg)